 The technologist will position your breast to get the best test results.

-Your breasts will be repositioned to get at least two separate views of each breast.
+Your breasts will be repositioned to get at least 2 separate views of each breast.

 More X-rays are sometimes needed.
-You’ll be called to schedule them.
+If not done at the time of your initial mammogram, you’ll be called to schedule them.

-You should be notified of your test results in writing.
+You should receive your test results in writing.
 Ask about this on the day of your appointment.

-Have mammograms as often as your health care provider recommends.
-Also be sure to do regular breast self-exams.
+Have mammograms as often as your healthcare provider recommends.